 What is the average cost of utilities in the Netherlands?

-If you’re wondering how much water, electricity, and more are going to pull from your wallet each month, PartnerPete can give you a tailored quote.
+If you’re wondering how much water, electricity, and more will pull from your wallet each month, PartnerPete can give you a tailored quote.
 But on average, here’s what you can expect to pay for basic utilities in the Netherlands:

 Gas and Electricity